ysurs/ddpm-implementation/README.md

-# ddpm-implementation
+# diffusion-implementation
-This repo will contain ddpm implementation and notes.
+This repo will contain code used in understanding diffusion as a foundation model.